How to Install Podman on Debian 12

 Introduction

 Podman also known as Pod Manager is an open-source, daemonless container engine used to build, manage, and run Open Container Initiative (OCI) containers.
-Podman does not require background daemon processes making it suitable for environments such as highly secured systems or CI/CD pipelines for improved security and resource usage.
+Podman does not require a background daemon process making it suitable for environments such as production environments and CI/CD pipelines with improved resource usage.

-This article explains how to install Podman on a Debian 12 server and perform common container management tasks to build and run containerized applications.
+This article explains how to install Podman on Debian 12 to build and run containerized applications on the server.

 Prerequisites